Cathy347Le/React-Task-App/README.md

   - `npm run start` runs app and `npm run server` runs the server and creates db.json file, which will be where your app data will be
   - Update db.json with your data.
 Remove the data in app.js and set the useState into an empty array.
   - In db.json file, need to change it to JSON objects.
 Aka keys need to be strings.
+    - Removing the data- cause your app to show no task
     - For new task items, backend will automatically create ids for you.